Mehmet6-code/DATA-SCIENCE-PROJECT/Data-Science-Project/Keras Project/README_Keras_Neural_Network_Classifier (3).md

 - Achieved high classification accuracy with early stopping enabled
 - Plotted training & validation loss to monitor overfitting
 - Demonstrated good separation between predicted classes

----

-This project was completed as part of a data science learning series.